Kuppenheim: The History of the Jewish Community in Kuppenheim

 The first evidence of Jewish life in Kuppenheim dates back to the early 15th century.

 The first mention of a synagogue dates back to the year 1714, so the first and oldest synagogue in today's Rastatt district was probably in Kuppenheim.
 In 1826, a Jewish school building was built next to the synagogue, which also included two women's baths.

-During the November pogroms in 1938 ("Krystallnacht"), the Kuppenheim synagogue was burned down.
+During the November pogroms in 1938 ("Kristallnacht"), the Kuppenheim synagogue was burned down.
 The rubble was removed only years later.
 In the early 1940s, the last Jews in Kuppenheim were deported from the city to the Nazi Gurs assembly camp and, later, to the Auschwitz concentration camp.
 None of the deported Kuppenheim Jews survived.

 Kuppenheim's Jewish cemetery was first mentioned in writing in 1694.
 As is customary for Jewish cemeteries, this too had to be set up at a distance from the town, in this case on the Mergelberg, directly above today's Schützenhaus.
 Jews from all over Central Baden and beyond were buried in this cemetery.
 During the 1938 pogroms, a number of tombstones were knocked over by the Nazis, but the turmoil of war prevented the Nazis from completely destroying this valuable burial site and it was preserved for posterity.